 - If you have already been awarded a scholarship and wish to activate it, please complete our activation form.
 If you would like to defer your scholarship, please download and submit our scholarship deferment form.

-- All 2016-2018 scholarship winners and Adams County Scholarship Fund winners have access to the Foundation’s transition coordinator, who provides support on all things college!
-If you have questions about housing, financial aid, course registration, finding a job, or if you are having a hard time and need support, please contact Katie Bailey, the Foundation’s transition coordinator.
+- All 2016-2019 scholarship winners and Adams County Scholarship Fund winners have access to the Foundation’s transition coordinator, who provides support on all things college!
+If you have questions about housing, financial aid, course registration, finding a job, or if you are having a hard time and need support, please contact John O’Malley, the Foundation’s transition coordinator.

 Resources for Scholarship Donors

-- To learn about establishing a named scholarship, please visit our support page.
+- To learn about establishing a named scholarship, please contact Danielle Ramacciotti, Executive Director.